veebch/twirly/WIRING.md

 - **2B, 2A**: One motor coil
 - **1A, 1B**: Other motor coil

 **Important**: All four motor wires must be connected for proper operation.
+If your motor runs, but is jerky and not in a single direction, this is likely the issue.

 ## Microstepping Configuration